Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/vectorgraphics/ShapeAndStroke.md

 canvasView.AddDrawable(rect);
 ```

-In the example above, a shape is generated and then a rounded rectangle is added to it. <br>
+In the example above, a shape is generated and then a rounded rectangle is added to it.
-NUI vector graphics provides predefined shape types such as rectangle, circle and arc for the user's convenience. <br>
+NUI vector graphics provides predefined shape types such as rectangle, circle and arc for the user's convenience.

 | Type       | API                                                                                                     |
 | ---------- | ------------------------------------------------------------------------------------------------------- |